xumou49/abracadabra/content/authors/admin/_index.md

 ## About Me

 Leo Xu is a seasoned software engineer specializing in backend systems.
 He has contributed to both environmental and logistics related projects.
-He has also led successful side projects, showcasing his leadership and technical acumen.
+He has also led successful side projects in Web3, showcasing his leadership and technical acumen.
 He holds and is passionate about leveraging technology to solve complex problems and drive innovation.